 If you can answer “Yes” to ALL the statements below, your child is safe to use a booster:

 Yes, there are two different types of boosters–backless boosters, and high-backed boosters.
 Which one to choose depends on your vehicle, the age, height and weight of your child, and you and your child’s own preferences.
 Backless boosters are smaller and lighter and this makes them great for travel.
-High-backed boosters (specifically those with deep head wings) are better for sleeping.
+High-backed boosters (specifically those with deep head wings) are better for sleeping and long rides.

 *Please note that combination seats are also sometimes called boosters or hybrid boosters.
 These seats start off as a 5-point harness car seat and can turn into a high-back and/or backless booster once the child is big enough and mature enough to ride in a booster.

 To save your child’s life!
 Studies indicate that a child between ages 4 and 8 riding in a booster is 59% less likely to be injured in a crash than a 4 to 8 year old wearing a safety belt alone.